Hurontario LRT: City Centre loop

-On February 14, 2022, at a press conference at Cooksville GO Station to honour former Mayor Hazel McCallion, Premier Doug Ford offered to complete the loop but did not specify a time frame.
+On February 14, 2022, at the aforementioned press conference to rename the line after former Mayor Hazel McCallion, Premier Doug Ford offered to reinstate the loop but did not specify a time frame.
 Reinstating the loop was estimated to cost between $300 million and $400 million, and could be added after completion of the line.
 Mississauga politicians, including Mayor Bonnie Crombie, had been advocating for the loop's reinstatement.
+The original plan for the loop called for the north–south leg to follow Duke of York Boulevard, but Crombie planned for a route further west along Confederation Parkway.